 3. Serological tests (determination of antibodies and antigens in serum).

-To exclude some complications, a chest X-ray, ECG, and ultrasound of the kidneys are required.
-The child is consulted by an infectious disease specialist and an allergist.
+To exclude some complications, chest X-ray, ECG, and ultrasound of the kidneys are necessary.
+The child consults an infectious disease specialist and an allergist.
 And only after all the diagnostic measures it will become clear what he is sick with.
-Based on the results obtained, treatment is also prescribed.
+Based on the results obtained, treatment is prescribed.

 Cough and runny nose: causes

-The causes of nighttime coughing fits in a baby can be very different.
-Much depends on how the birth process went, and whether there were any complications during it.
-You also need to pay attention to the individual characteristics of the body, for example, the body can react with a cough to some irritant that causes an allergic reaction.
+The causes of nighttime coughing attacks in a baby can be very different.
+Much depends on how the birth process went and whether there were any complications during it.
+You also need to pay attention to the individual characteristics of the body, for example, the body may react by coughing to some irritant that causes an allergic reaction.

 • Exposure to irritants that cause allergic reactions.

-• Development of infection in the respiratory system and nasopharynx.
+• Development of infection in the respiratory organs and nasopharynx.

-• Ingress of foreign particles into the respiratory system.
+• Ingestion of foreign particles into the respiratory system.

-• Weakening of the immune system after suffering a cold.
+• Weakening of the immune system after a cold.

 • Some products.